hrishi-06/hrishi-06.github.io/hobbies/index.md

 ## Formula 1

 I also love watching Formula 1.
-No it's not cars driving around in circles.
+No, it's not cars driving around in circles.
 There's so much technicalty involved, you don't appreciate it until you get to know all of it.
 I support Max Verstappen and Red Bull Racing Team.